yugabyte/yugabyte-db/docs/content/latest/explore/observability/linux.md

 ## 5. Analyze key metrics

 On the Prometheus Graph UI, you can now plot the read IOPS and write IOPS for the `CassandraKeyValue` sample app.
-As we can see from the [source code](https://github.com/yugabyte/yugabyte-db/blob/master/java/yb-loadtester/src/main/java/com/yugabyte/sample/apps/CassandraKeyValue.java) of the app, it uses only SELECT statements for reads and INSERT statements for writes (aside from the initial CREATE TABLE).
-This means we can measure throughput and latency by simply using the metrics corresponding to the SELECT and INSERT statements.
+As you can see from the [source code](https://github.com/yugabyte/yugabyte-db/blob/master/java/yb-loadtester/src/main/java/com/yugabyte/sample/apps/CassandraKeyValue.java) of the app, it uses only SELECT statements for reads and INSERT statements for writes (aside from the initial CREATE TABLE).
+This means you can measure throughput and latency by simply using the metrics corresponding to the SELECT and INSERT statements.

 Paste the following expressions into the **Expression** box and click **Execute** followed by **Add Graph**.